siliconflow/onediff/onediff_sd_webui_extensions/README.md

 | --------------- | --------------- | ------------------ | ---------------------- |
 | 2.99it/s        | 6.40it/s        | 6.71it/s           | 224.41%                |

+Generating a 1024x1024 image with sdxl on 3090 takes 4.46s for onediff and 7.75s for torch.

 ## Installation Guide

 It is recommended to create a Python virtual environment in advance.
 For example `conda create -n sd-webui python=3.10`.